Wine glossary

 Bouquet

-Olfactory sensations and perceptions of a wine, developing during maturation
+The set of olfactory sensations and aromas of a wine, which develop during maturation

 c